pablogsal/HADES/README.md

 # What is HADES ( using non-technical jargon )

-HADES is a software to simulate the synchrotron emission that emmanates from relativistic jets that work really fast.
+HADES is a software to simulate the synchrotron emission that emmanates from relativistic jets that works really fast.
 This last claim is possible thanks to the use of NVIDIA's GPU technology: CUDA.
 This LLVM-based framework allows the use of GPUs to make the hard calculations that are needed for the synchrotron simulations.
 GPUs are **really** fast when performing parallel taks (10-100 times more faster faster than CPUs) which makes this approach performs specially good when constructing raytracers as this one.

 # How HADES works?